adattudos/GettingCleaningDataCourseProject/README.md

 GettingCleaningDataCourseProject
 ================================

-Course Project Repository for Getting and Cleaning Data.
-It is part of John Hopkins University Data Science Specialization on Coursera.
+Course Project Repository for Getting and Cleaning Data track which is part of John Hopkins University Data Science Specialization on Coursera.

 # Project Overview